-Guest post by Adriane of Put on Your Party Pants
+This article on Exploring Disney Cruise Gluten-Free Dining Choices is a guest post by Adriane of Put on Your Party Pants

-Disney Cruise Line’s slogan should be “where the skinny get fat and the fat get fatter.”
+Disney Cruise Line’s slogan should be “Where the skinny get fat, and the fat get fatter.”

 Since a cruise is only a few days here and there, and you can always lose weight when you get home, you might as well go to town.

 But what about people with food allergies?
 Will Disney Cruise Line have good options for them?